fbgallet/roam-extension-calendar/README.md

 ### Open the calendar view

-- Simply `right click` on the native calendar icon in the top bar to open Full Calendar in the main view.
+- `Right click` on the native calendar icon in the top bar to open Full Calendar in the main view. `Double tap` on mobile.
 - `Shift + Right click` to open it in the sidebar.

+The same action close the corresponding Full Calendar component.
+You can also use corresponding commands in Roam Command palette.

+You can also select the initial date and the type of period to display (month, week, day): open the native date picker by clicking on the calendar icon, then browse to the choose date in the date picker and

+- right click on a given day to open this day in Full calendar,
+- right click on the week number to open the corresponding week,
+- right click anywhere else to open the corresponding month.
+  If you press Shift at the same time, it will be opened in the sidebar.

 ### Data displayed in the calendar